kuntathegreat/sql_data_cleaning/README.md

-# sql_data_cleaning
-## The NashvilleHousing file was downloaded and loaded into microsft server management system
+The NashvilleHousing file was downloaded and loaded into microsft server management system

-## Title: Data Preprocessing for Nashville Housing Dataset
+## Data Preprocessing for Nashville Housing Dataset

 ## Introduction: